 Mike Strantz completed a renovation and a rebirth of the Shore Course in 2004.
 The course was most dramatically transformed from Nos.
 5-15, an incredible 11-hole shoreline stretch overlooking 17-Mile Drive.
 Golf Digest slotted it No. 65 in its 100 Greatest Golf Courses ranking.
 Strantz said while designing it, “I dreamed that the course would appear to dance among the cypress trees on this coastline forever.”

 The Dunes Course just completed a rebuild in 2016 by Tom Fazio.
 While not currently part of the AT&T rotation, Golf.com says The Dunes Course, coupled with The Shore Course, makes MPCC “the best 36-hole club in America.”

 MPCC provides the most opportunities to go low.
 A par-72 layout for members, the tournament setup is a par-71 with four par-5s (No. 1 is converted into a par-4).
-South Korean Sung Kang shot a course-record 11-under 60 last year (he needed a birdie on the last hole to shoot 59).
+South Korean Sung Kang shot a course-record 11-under 60 in 2016 (he needed a birdie on the last hole to shoot 59).
 The Shore Course is the third shortest on the PGA TOUR, giving the AT&T three of the four shortest layouts the pros play all year.